sociomantic-tsunami/nessie-ui/src/Grid/README.md

 ### Column sizes

-Configure the width of Columns using the `size` prop.
+Configure the width of Columns using their `size` prop.
 The `size` prop accepts any fraction down to 1/24 (expressed as a string: `"1/24"`) or the value `"content"`.